 Rather, game theory seems to be a helpful framework for understanding many situations in which multiple people or entities interact, whether it’s considered a game or not.

 Negative Sum Games: Fruitless Wars & Broken Relationships

 Negative sum situations seem less frequently discussed but just as prevalent as the other game types.

 And although less frequently discussed, a situation where multiple parties lose isn’t too hard to imagine.

-Unresolved relational conflict is an excellent example of what can be described as a negative-sum situation.
+I think unresolved relational conflict is an excellent example of what could be described as a negative-sum situation.

 There are plenty of situations where say, two people fight and never resolve their conflict.

 In a sense, they have both “lost.”